 Besides boosting point values for other Ultimate Rewards-earning products, this bonus also changes the award strategy for Southwest fliers who hold a Sapphire Reserve.

-With the Sapphire Reserve, you can book travel through the Chase Travel℠ Portal at a rate of 1.5¢ per point.
+With the Sapphire Reserve, you can book travel through the Chase Travel℠ Portal at a rate of up to 2¢ per point (depending on your specific redemption).
 This is a better value than the 1.3–1.5¢ per point value typically offered on Southwest point redemptions—especially considering portal bookings earn elite-qualifying miles and Rapid Rewards points.

 Consequently, Sapphire Reserve cardholders are usually better off booking Southwest flights through the portal instead of transferring points to Southwest.